 Nella Aarne is a curator based in Bradford-on-Avon.
 She is the Co-Director of Obsidian Coast, a project space hosting exhibitions, residencies and events, and the convener of the Of Animacy Reading Group hosted at the ICA, London from 2017–18.
 Her work considers the possibilities of learning through collaborative practice and feminist engagements with human and nonhuman agents in the material world.
 She completed the MFA Curating programme at Goldsmiths in 2015, and was the recipient of their Curatorial Junior Fellowship in 2015–16.
 She has worked on projects for Glasgow International, Art Licks Weekend and Science Museum.
 Her writing has been published by Assembly Point and Watermans Arts Centre.

 Web Editor: Ellen Wilkinson

-Ellen Wilkinson is an artist, writer and freelance arts professional who has been Web Editor for VASW since 2016.
+Ellen Wilkinson is an artist and writer who has been Web Editor for VASW since 2016.
 She lives and works in Bristol where she has worked for organisations including Spike Island, MAYK, Arnolfini and University of the West of England.
 As an artist she has exhibited nationally and internationally, and as a writer commissions include Bristol Museum and Art Gallery, FACT Liverpool, Bristol City Council and Printmaking Today.

 Co-Chair: Louise Coysh